dougsweetser/Q/docs/Classical_physics/force.book.md

 ![](images/Classical_physics/force/s_gr_17.png)

-If the angular velocity an the radius are orthogonal, then
+If the angular velocity and the radius are orthogonal, then

 ![](images/Classical_physics/force/s_gr_18.png)